Gkreindler/GMMTools.jl/docs/src/tutorials/gmm.md

 -----------------------
 ```

+### Bayesian Bootstrap
+The example script also shows how to compute [Bayesian (weighted) bootstrap](https://matteocourthoud.github.io/post/bayes_boot/) inference.
+More detailed notes to be added.

 ### More details
+For most up-to-date details, check the source files in `src/functions_estimation.jl`, etc.

 The `GMMProblem` object has the following fields
 - `data`: can be accessed with `myprob.data` (any type, by default a DataFrame)
 - `theta0`: vector with starting guesses of `theta`, or a $K\times P$ matrix where $K$ is the number of initial conditions to try, and $P$ the number of parameters (vector)